Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

 \subsection{Breakdown of Computation}

 \Cref{tab:breakdown} presents a computation breakdown comparing the baseline with our `Self-Speculative' decoding method.
-Our `Self-Speculative' approach exhibits significant speedup in end-to-end inference time compared to `Autoregressive'.
+Our approach exhibits a significant speedup in average inference time per token compared to `Autoregressive'.
 This speedup is primarily attributed to two key techniques: the selection of skipped layers and the adaptive draft-exiting.
-Additionally, it is evident that the drafting stage consumes the majority of inference time, emphasizing the need for specific optimizations in the draft model to improve overall inference speed.
-Importantly, our adaptive exit mechanism ($\gamma$ update) incurs negligible computational cost as it does not employ any neural network calculations.
+Notably, the drafting stage consumes the majority of inference latency, highlighting the need for draft model optimizations to improve overall inference speedup.
+Importantly, our adaptive exit mechanism ($\gamma$ update) incurs negligible computational cost as it does not involve neural network calculations.